sodomak/vcam-bg/README.md

 # Virtual Camera Background

-A GUI application that adds virtual background to your webcam feed using MediaPipe for segmentation.
-Works with any video conferencing software through v4l2loopback virtual camera.
+A simple application that lets you use custom backgrounds in any video call, even if your video chat app doesn't support this feature.
+Works with Signal, Zoom, Teams, Meet, and any other video conferencing software.

 ![Application Screenshot](app.png)